-Selvaraman Nagamani, Chandrasekhar Kesavan and Muthusamy Karthikeyan*
+Selvaraman Nagamani, Chandrasekhar Kesavan and Karthikeyan Muthusamy* Pages 329 - 343 ( 15 )

-Vitamin D3 (1,25(OH)2D3) is a biologically active metabolite and plays a wide variety of regulatory functions in human systems.
-Currently, several Vitamin D analogues have synthesized and tested against VDR (Vitamin D Receptor).
-Electrostatic potential methods are greatly influenced the structure based drug discovery.
+Aim and Objective: Vitamin D3 (1,25(OH)2D3) is a biologically active metabolite and plays a wide variety of regulatory functions in human systems.
+Currently, several Vitamin D analogues have been synthesized and tested against VDR (Vitamin D Receptor).
+Electrostatic potential methods are greatly influence the structure-based drug discovery.
 In this study, ab inito (DFT, HF, LMP2) and semi-empirical (RM1, AM1, PM3, MNDO, MNDO/d) charges were examined on the basis of their concert in predicting the docking pose using Induced Fit Docking (IFD) and binding free energy calculations against the VDR.

 Materials and Methods: Initially, we applied ab initio and semi-empirical charges to the 38 vitamin D analogues.
 Further, the charged analogues have been docked in the VDR active site.
 We generated the structure-based 3D-QSAR from the docked conformation of vitamin D analogues.
 On the other hand, we performed pharmacophore-based 3D-QSAR.